 What happens when you're made redundant

 If your employer says they're making you redundant they need to follow a proper process and explain things to you.

-Employers can’t just dismiss you if you’re pregnant or on parental leave.
+If you're pregnant or on parental leave

 If you belong to a union, you can contact them for help with any issues.